yuzeh/metagrok/README.md

 # Metagrok (README WIP)
-A self-play RL system for learning to battle on [Pokémon Showdown](showdown).
+A self-play Reinforcement Learning system for learning to battle on [Pokémon Showdown](showdown).
 This code was used in the work [[ PAPER ]].

 ## How does it work?